pallets/flask/esof/docs/esof.md

 ####**Project Structure**

-Since this project is open-source and as result it is build by a big community and as so it is not easy to keep a well defined structure (related to the incremental development process).
-Despite this the project is well documented, what makes it easier to newcomers to integrate the project.
+Since this project is open-source,it is build by a big community and as so it is not easy to keep a well defined structure (related to the incremental development process).
+Despite this, the project is well documented, what makes it easier to newcomers to integrate the project.

 ####**Project Development**